Linueks/QuantumComputing/README.md

-# Quantum Machine Learning
+# Quantum Computing and Quantum Machine Learning

-Collection of work quantum machine learning topics.
+Collection of coursework / projects on Quantum Computing (QC) and Quantum Machine Learning (QML).